adamdeprince/directional_parity/README.md

 Arduino will have trouble measuring the voltage from the resistor network because the ADC itself will have a low enough resistance to affect the value.
-But that's okay, whether its -20 or -10 doesn't matter very much when predicting when the ground will hit the 17.75 degrees Celsius required for Cicadas to hatch.
+But that's okay, whether its -20 or -10 doesn't matter very much for prediction: Cicadas hatch at 17.5 degrees Celsius.

 At the other end the highest realistic temperature we'd encounter is not from the ground, but folks measuring their own body temperature with the thermistor.
-Time and time again at the Brooklyn Brewery event folks would place the thermistor in their hands, so we had to reach body temperature.
+Time and time again at the Brooklyn Brewery event folks would place the thermistor in their hands or mouths so, our scale had to reach body temperature.

 Its about 57 degrees from -20 to body temperature, so reporting in quarter degrees Celsius using the 0-271 range offered by a 9 bit